jarstingstall/jarstingstall.github.io/_posts/2015-05-17-getting-started-with-webpack-part-one.md

 ---
 layout: post
-title: Getting Started With Webpack: Part One
+title: Getting Started With Webpack&#58; Part One
 ---

 [Webpack](http://webpack.github.io/) is a module bundler that allows us to write modular JavaScript code and not